Water Spinach With Toasted Sesame Seeds in Oyster Sauce

 - cooking spoon

 - Pour water into the pan.
-Bring to the boil.
+Bring to a boil.

 - First, add the stalks of the water spinach.
 Then add the leaves of the water spinach.